-NRS 90.650 is the Nevada fraud law that makes securities fraud a category B felony in Nevada.
+NRS 90.650 is the Nevada fraud law that makes securities fraud a category B felony.
 Fraudulent securities practices are any actions that compel investors to decide whether or not to buy stocks or commodities based on false information.

 The Nevada penalties for committing securities fraud include:

 - 1 – 20 years in State Prison and/or up to $500,000 in fines,

 - reimbursement costs to the Nevada Attorney General’s Office